Ironclaw Second Edition system for Foundry VTT

 List of effect configuration fields

 - Bonus Stats: List of stats (traits and/or skills) to add with the bonus as pre-checked.
 If empty, the bonus uses its gift's stats.
+A dash "-" will make the special skip the bonus stats entirely and not use anything.

 - Bonus Dice: Dice to add with the bonus as an extra field.
 If empty, the bonus uses its gift's dice.
+A dash "-" will make the special skip the bonus dice entirely and not use anything.

 - Bonus Stride/Dash/Run: The amount of respective movement capability to add to the actor.